vishalm2007123/GuardianCar/README.md

 🚗 GuardianCar — Smart Anti-Theft & Safe Immobiliser System
 Built by StackWave • 1st Year Hackathon Project • 2025

-GuardianCar is an intelligent vehicle-security system that instantly alerts owners when their car starts, verifies whether the ignition is authorized, and safely immobilises the vehicle if theft is detected — without ever risking safety.
+GuardianCar is an intelligent vehicle security system that instantly alerts owners when their car starts, verifies whether the ignition is authorized, and safely immobilises the vehicle if theft is detected — without ever risking safety.
 Designed for rapid action, real-time tracking, and legally safe operation.

 ⭐ Key Features